c6z3h/My_Projects/inspire/README.md

 FE: Google Analytics account created

 #### TODO / Feedback (! == Working On It)
-- [ ] !
-Fix Google Analytics with react-ga package
-- [ ] !
-Make GIF fill page (and text be in centre)
-- [ ] !
-Style welcome message with HTML/CSS
 - [ ] Test Audience: Reddit
-- [ ] Style the weblink button / key
 - [ ] (optional) Render some nice, calming free music
-- [ ] Make my Contact Details clearer
-- [ ] Not sure what the user should do on page (what happens if I add link?)
 - [ ] User Account -- can view what you upload and what others have uploaded.
 RDBMS?